codeforkansascity/clear-my-record-law-codification/docs/testing.md

-# Thinks to test for
+# Things to test for

 * A 304 and/or 307 at 2 and 20 years